coltongrainger/fy20nsf/2019-10-25-graduate-research-plan-statement.md

 ---

-I propose to continue work on the classification and reduction of meteorological data from binary image files (e.g., digital scans of US Naval logbooks) using methods in statistics, applied topology, and the digital humanities.
+I propose to continue work on the classification and reduction of meteorological data from binary image files (e.g., digital scans of US naval logbooks) using methods in statistics, applied topology, and the digital humanities.

 As a student visitor at the National Center for Atmospheric Research (NCAR), I am currently extending my project^[Source code: <https://github.com/NCAR/rda-image-archive>.] as a summer intern to design a metadata schema for a ~60 TB collection of scanned documents in order to reduce each ~6 MB image in a document to a ~2 KB time series of observed data for the International Comprehensive Ocean-Atmosphere Data Set (ICOADS).